bduggan/raku-samaki/README.md

 NAME
 ====

-Samaki -- Statiching Associated Modes of Accessing and Keeping Information
+Samaki -- Stich Associated Modes of Accessing and Keeping Information

 SYNOPSIS
 ========

     Usage:
-      sam [<wkdir>] -- Browse pages
-      sam [--wkdir[=Any]] new -- Open a new page for editing sam edit <target> -- Edit a page with the given name sam <file> -- Edit a file
-      sam reset-conf -- Reset the configuration to the default sam conf -- Edit the configuration file
+      sam            -- start the default UI, and browser the current directory sam <name>     -- start with the named samaki page or directory sam conf       -- edit the configuration file ~/.samaki.conf sam reset-conf -- reset the configuration file to the default

+    Type `sam -h` for the full list of options.

 DESCRIPTION
 ===========

 Samaki is a file format and tool for using multiple programming languages in a single file.

-system for writing queries and snippets of programs in multiple languages in one file.
-It's a bit like Jupyter notebooks (or R or Observable notebooks), but with multiple types of cells in one notebook.
+It's a bit like Jupyter notebooks (or R or Observable notebooks), but with multiple types of cells in one notebook and all the cells belong to a simple text file.
 It has a plugin architecture for defining the types of cells, and for describing the types of output.
 Outputs from cells are serialized, often as CSV files.
 Cells can reference each others' content or output.

 Some use cases for samaki include